VibhaDemla/BackgroundChanger/README.md

 # BackgroundChanger
-A basic react project of changing background color.
+A basic react project of changing background color using Tailwind CSS.